 Is CPR a legal requirement?

 Yes, and it may enforceable from July 2017.
-Essentially, suppliers need to provide a Declaration of Performance (DoP), showing critical information such as manufacturer’s name, product type and class met.
+Essentially, suppliers need to show they are using CPR compliant cables by providing a Declaration of Performance (DoP), showing critical information such as manufacturer’s name, product type and class met.
 This information must be available for up to 10 years from the date of purchase.
-You need to be sure you are purchasing a product which is compliant with CPR.
+You need to be certain that you are purchasing a product which is compliant with CPR.

 How do I decide what cable to use?